Danny Tenaglia: Film appearances

+Later years

-Since then Tenaglia has remained prolific in the clubs and has played in NYC locations including Avalon, Crobar, Pacha NYC, Roxy and Webster Hall.
+Tenaglia continues to play clubs and has played in NYC locations including Avalon, Crobar, Pacha NYC, Roxy and Webster Hall.
 In 2007, Tenaglia participated in the Dance parade.
-After a long studio silence, Danny re-emerged in 2008 with a single on Tommy Boy Records, "The Space Dance".
-It was named in honor of his first weekly residency during the summer season of 2008 at renowned global clubbing institution Space Ibiza.
+In 2008 he released a single on Tommy Boy Records, "The Space Dance".
 The track reached number 1 on the Billboard Club Charts during November 2008.

-Immediately following that, Tenaglia released his first compilation album in five years, entitled Futurism, also on Tommy Boy Records.
-The compilation featured tracks from artists whom Tenaglia had been championing for several years including Davide Squillace, The Wighnomy Brothers and Afefe Iku.
-On January 24, 2016, Tenaglia was the closing DJ of another club, Pacha NYC.
-At the end of his 7-hour set, while taking requests, he made reference to his multiple club-closings, by rejecting some songs by stating that they were already played at the closing of Vinyl / Arc and others.
+Immediately following, Tenaglia released his first compilation album in five years, entitled Futurism, also on Tommy Boy Records.
+The compilation featured tracks from artists including Davide Squillace, The Wighnomy Brothers and Afefe Iku.

 Tenaglia still continues to tour across the world.

-His commitment to playing new music and incorporating it with music from his past is still a very big part of his performances.
+Personal life

+In July 2023, Tenaglia announced on Instagram that he has been diagnosed with cancer, and had been under treatment.

 Awards and nominations

+Tenaglia was nominated for Best Remixed Recording at the 44th Grammy Awards.
+He is also a three time International Dance Music Award winner, 3 time DJ Awards winner and 2 time Muzik Awards recipient.